PDF files require a PDF viewer.

 Individuals wishing to start a new student organization must adhere to the following procedures:

-- Complete the New Student Organization form, which is available from the Department of Student Activities and Wellness or online at: http://life.southtexascollege.edu/
+- Complete the New Student Organization form and submit a constitution for the student organization (Sample Constitution), which are available from the Department of Student Activities and Wellness or online at: http://life.southtexascollege.edu/

 - The form must be also be signed by a minimum of 5 students who are currently enrolled at South Texas College.
 To remain active the organization must maintain a minimum of 5 active members.

-- The New Student Organization form will be reviewed by the Department of Student Activities and Wellness, who will grant or deny temporary recognition status to the new student organization.
+- The New Student Organization form will be reviewed by the Department of Student Activities and Wellness, who will grant or deny the creation of the new student organization.
 Should permission not be granted, appeals may be submitted in writing to the Vice President for Student Affairs & Enrollment Management.

 - The Department of Student Activities and Wellness must approve the constitution and any future amendments to the constitution by the student organization.